themsaid/wink/readme.md

 ## Introduction

-Wink's only job is to help you write and present your content with style.
-Wink is built on top of the world's finest PHP framework [Laravel](https://laravel.com), making it easy for everyone to install and maintain on any cloud platform.
+Wink is a package for your [Laravel](https://laravel.com) application.
+It adds a nice UI where you can manage a publication of any size.
+You can manage posts, pages, tags, and authors.

+You can add photos, code blocks, featured images, social media & SEO attributes, embedded HTML (YouTube Videos, Embedded Podcasts Episodes, Tweets, ...), and markdown!

+Wink is used to but the [official Laravel blog](https://blog.laravel.com), [Diving Laravel](https://divinglaravel.com), and many more.

 ## Installation

-Wink runs on any Laravel application, it uses a separate database connection and authentication system so that you don't have to modify any of your project code.
+Wink uses a separate database connection and authentication system so that you don't have to modify any of your project code.

 To install Wink, require it via Composer: